RSE-102/Lecture-Material/03_packaging/pypi_slides.md

     - Secure authentication of the user to PyPI over HTTPS using a verified connection.
     - Its predecessor `python setup.py upload` required careful configuration.
     - Encourages users to create distribution files to promote testing before releasing.
-- The archive files are uploaded to a package index from where pip can get them
+- The archive files are uploaded to a package index from where pip can get them.

 ---